 The University provides a wide portfolio of opportunities for doctoral students to develop their skills.
 Our aim is to help students develop a broad range of academic, methodological and specialist skills that will assist their research and transfer into their future careers.

-The University of Tampere Doctoral School organizes a yearly course portfolio that is available to all doctoral students of the University of Tampere across disciplinary borders.
+The University of Tampere Doctoral School organizes a yearly course portfolio (see academic year 2014-2015 and 2015-2016) that is available to all doctoral students of the University of Tampere across disciplinary borders.
 These courses provide a flexible range from which students can select those that fit into their curriculum and their different backgrounds and needs.
 The courses and seminars organized by the doctoral school are open to all doctoral students of the University of Tampere and in part also to our researchers.

-The joint doctoral studies support the more detailed discipline-based doctoral schooling provided by academic schools and their doctoral programmes.
+The joint doctoral studies support the more detailed discipline-based doctoral schooling provided by Faculties and their doctoral programmes.
 In the provision of joint doctoral courses, special attention is given to tuition also in English, and to the fact that courses on research ethics, researcher and transferable skills, language, communication and media skills, as well as teaching and supervision skills are available on a yearly basis.
-As our courses bring together doctoral students from all disciplines and academic schools, they also support multidisciplinary and peer support and supervision.
+As our courses bring together doctoral students from all disciplines and Faculties, they also support multidisciplinary and peer support and supervision.

 Our course portfolio is divided into three course types and below you can find examples of some of the courses organized.